Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Hands holding up tools to represent technical tools and skills

 Having a mix of hard and soft skills can help those looking to break into a new profession or enhance their career.
-Here, we sit down with J.L.
-Graff, an associate dean in the College of Business and Information Technology at University of Phoenix, to see what may be missing from your resumé.
+When starting a job search, what are the best technical skills to include on a resume?

-Technical skills are a specific set of abilities that are needed to carry out particular tasks or jobs.
+Technical skills for a resume are a specific set of abilities that are needed to carry out particular tasks or jobs.
 These are industry-specific and usually acquired through formal education, training or on-the-job experience.
 They are tangible, practical and often quantifiable.

-For example, coding and technical writing are technical skills that focus on specific aspects of computer science.
-These contrast with soft skills, which are more general, subjective and often related to your personality or how you relate to others.
+For example, coding and technical writing are technical skills for a resume that focus on specific aspects of computer science.
+These contrast with soft skills, which are more general, subjective and are often related to a job candidate's personality or how they relate to others.

 Both types of skills are valuable, but they serve different functions and applications in the workplace.
-Having a good balance of both technical and soft skills is key.
+Having a good balance of both technical and soft skills on a resume is key.

-Numerous technical skills are valuable in the job market.
-“Technical skills, specifically hard skills, are transferable and relevant to other industries outside of IT and even in your personal life,” Graff says.
-“Hard skills in networking can help you to troubleshoot home network or connectivity issues.”
+Numerous technical skills, especially hard skills, are transferable and relevant to other industries outside of IT.
+They also can be handy for personal use, such as hard skills in networking that can help troubleshoot home network or connectivity issues.

-Cybersecurity is another good example, he says.
-“If you use electronic devices such as smartphones and computers in your field or at home, you are susceptible to cyberattacks.
-Hard skills in cybersecurity can teach you how to protect data using encryption and secure authentication, and to recognize and prevent cyberattacks such as malware, phishing and social engineering techniques that can compromise your personal data or the data you oversee in any job and industry.”
+Electronic devices such as smartphones and computers at work or home, are susceptible to cyberattacks.
+Hard skills in cybersecurity can teach how to protect data using encryption and secure authentication, and to recognize and prevent cyberattacks such as malware, phishing and social engineering techniques that can compromise personal data or the data that needs to be protected in any job and industry.

-So, which skills do you need?
-That depends on the job you’re targeting.
-Here are some examples of technical skills that some employers may look for.
+Which skills do employers look for, which are useful, and which should be included in a resume?
+That depends on the job.
+Here are some examples of technical skills for a resume that some employers may look for.

 Digital design